X = Y

 What Is File Transfer Automation?

-File transfer automation happens when a system transfers files on a schedule between two endpoints.
+File transfer automation software is a system that transfers files on a schedule between two endpoints.
 The system can be configured to pick up or avoid picking up certain file types with file name filters.
 It can also do other file processing tasks, including renaming, compression/decompression and encryption/decryption.

 File transfer automation can be achieved in three ways: